Graham Greene (actor): Early life and early career

-Greene was an Oneida born on June 22, 1952, in Ohsweken, on the Six Nations Reserve in Ontario, the son of John, a paramedic and maintenance man, and Lillian Greene.
+Greene was an Oneida born on June 22, 1952, in Ohsweken, Ontario, on the Six Nations of the Grand River First Nations reserve, the son of John, a paramedic and maintenance man, and Lillian Greene.
 He lived in Hamilton, Ontario, as a young man.
 He was a second cousin once removed of fellow actor Gary Farmer.
 Before moving into acting, Greene worked as a draftsman, civil technologist, steelworker, and rock-band crew member.

 He worked as an audio technician for Toronto rock bands and in a recording studio in Ancaster, Ontario.
 He later related that musician Kelly Jay repeatedly encouraged him to try out for a play.

 David Godkin, in a 2012 interview of Greene, stated that contrary to other reports, Greene did not attend the Toronto-based Centre for Indigenous Theatre's Native Theatre School program, but rather "helped run it, as executive director of a school-supporting local arts organization."
 The New York Times obituary for Greene, however, states that he graduated from the Centre in 1974.
 By the 1970s, he began performing in professional theatre in Toronto and England and in 1976 he participated in the University of Western Ontario's touring workshop performance of James Reaney's Wacousta.

 His television debut was in an episode of The Great Detective in 1979, and his film debut was in 1983 in Running Brave.
 On viewing his first television role, Greene stated that it was "awful", and that it prompted him to start learning to act as a profession.